Dr Maria Tsapali

 Research interests

-Maria has completed her doctoral studies in Psychology and Education at the Faculty of Education University of Cambridge exploring the effects of different learning environments on primary school children's decision-making skills in socio-scientific issues.
-She has previously pursued an MPhil in Educational Research (Cantab) and an MA in Science Education (University of Athens) and is particularly interested in utilising cognitive psychology findings and methods to improve science education.
-She is a primary school teacher by training and her research has a strong focus on teaching practice with a keen interest in conducting classroom-based experiments.
-Maria is an open science advocate and strives to incorporate its principles and practices in her research.
+Maria completed her doctoral studies in Psychology and Education at the Faculty of Education, University of Cambridge, where she investigated the effects of different learning environments on primary school children’s decision-making in socio-scientific issues.
+She also holds an MPhil in Educational Research (Cantab) and an MA in Science Education (University of Athens).
+A primary school teacher by training, her research has a strong applied focus and draws extensively on cognitive psychology to improve teaching, learning, and training design.
+She is also committed to open science and reproducible research practices.

 Projects and supervisions